Search

 Primary: FCS(SA) Primary 2 MCQ papers, no oral examination.

-Final: 2 written papers; Clinical cases, Chest Radiology and Angiography.
+Final: 2 digital written papers, Clinical cases, Chest Radiology and Angiography.

 THE LIBERO FATTI MEDAL was donated by Davis & Geck in 1992 and was established in honour of the late Dr Libero Fatti, Associate Founder of the CMSA who pioneered cardiothoracic surgery in South Africa.
 The medal is awarded to distinguished candidates in the Fellowship examination of the College of Cardiothoracic Surgeons of South Africa.